-Although we must look in order to see, looking by itself is not enough.
-For example, if we turn our eyes toward a bird singing in a tree, we will often fail to see it right away, "latching onto" it only after some effort.
-This also holds true for objects in plain view: if our mind wanders during driving, we can often miss important road signs, even when these are highly visible.
+Although people must look in order to see, looking by itself is not enough.
+For example, a person who turns his or her eyes toward a bird singing in a tree will often fail to see it right away, "latching onto" it only after some effort.
+This also holds true for objects in plain view: a driver whose mind wanders during driving can often miss important road signs, even when these are highly visible.
 In both situations, the information needed for perception is available to the observer.
-Something, however, prevents observers from using this information to see the new objects that have entered their field of view.
+Something, however, prevents the observer from using this information to see the new objects that have entered the field of view.

-In this paper it is argued that the key factor is attention.
-In particular, it is proposed that the visual perception of change in a scene occurs only when focused attention is given to the part being changed.
-In support of this position, it will be shown that when the low-level cues that draw attention are swamped, large changes in images of real-world scenes become extremely difficult to identify, even though these changes are repeated dozens of times and observers have been told to expect them.
+In this article, we argue that the key factor is attention.
+In particular, we proposed that the visual perception of change in a scene occurs only when focused attention is given to the part being changed.
+In support of this position, we show that when the low-level cues that draw attention are swamped, large changes in images of real-world scenes become extremely difficult to identify, even though these changes are repeated dozens of times and observers have been told to expect them.
 Changes are easily identified when a valid verbal cue is given, indicating that stimulus visibility is not reduced.
 Changes are also easily identified when made to objects mentioned in brief verbal descriptions of the scene.
-Taken together, these results indicate that-even when sufficient viewing time has been given-we do not build up a representation of a scene that allows us to automatically perceive change.
+Taken together, these results indicate that-even when sufficient viewing time has been given-an observer does not build up a representation of a scene that allows him or her to perceive change automatically.
 Rather, perception of change is mediated through a narrow attentional bottleneck, with attention attracted to various parts of a scene based on high-level "interest".